MarthaTaylor/fend-project-memory-game/README.md

 You get flippin and reap the rewards!

-##Play live online with the link below
+## Play live online with the link below

-Click on this link to check out a preview https://marthataylor.github.io/fend-project-memory-game/.
+Click on this link to check out a preview and play a game on https://marthataylor.github.io/fend-project-memory-game/.

-##Instalation
+## Instalation

 You only need the internet and a browser to run the game using the live link above.